SpooshDoosh/Milestone-Project-1-DUrban-Fitness/README.md

   * [Gitpod](https://gitpod.io/) - Integrated Development Environment used to develop the website.
   * [Balsamiq](https://balsamiq.com/) - Used for wireframing of the website.
   * [Coolors](https://coolors.co/) - Used to assemble an appropriate colour palette.
+  * [Ezgif](https://ezgif.com/) - Used to convert images to WEBP format and compress images.

 ---